onap/integration/docs/docs_E2E_network_slicing.rst

 Impacted Modules for Istanbul Release
 -------------------------------------
-- **SO**:
+- **SO**
     (a) Support of NSI termination by enhancing the interaction with OOF, AAI and UUI (b) RAN NSSI Termination support with OOF & SDN-R interactions (c) Bug fixes in Option 1 (CSMF, NSMF and NSSMFs are within ONAP & TN-FH, TN-MH are created by RAN NSSMF)
         - **CSMF**: Fixed sNSSAI format and updated authentication for NSMF invocation
         - **NSMF**: Fixes in NSI termination issues to support OOF interaction for NSI termination query and added subnet Type support for respective TN Domain
         - **AN NSSMF**: Fixes for different termination scenarios in Option 1
         - **CN NSSMF**: Bug fixes in shared allocate flow, modify flow and terminate flow
         - Slice Profile alignement with NSSMF
     (d) NSMF based TN Slices (TN-FH, TN-MH are created by NSMF) - Work flow changes to support this approach

 - **OOF**
     (a) Integration with CPS for coverage area to coverage area TA list